michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - adj: designed to be disposed of after use
 - adj: free or available for use or disposition
 ### Family
+- disposable: disposables, nondisposable+
+- disposal: disposals
-disposable: disposables, nondisposable+;disposal: disposals;dispose: disposable, disposal, disposed, disposes, disposing, disposition, indispose, predispose, redispose;disposed: disposedly;disposition: dispositions;indispose: indisposed, indisposes, indisposing, indisposition;indisposition: indispositions;predispose: predisposed, predisposes, predisposing, predisposition;predisposition: predispositions;redispose: redisposed, redisposes, redisposing, redisposition;redisposition: redispositions
+- dispose: disposable, disposal, disposed, disposes, disposing, disposition, indispose, predispose, redispose
+- disposed: disposedly
+- disposition: dispositions
+- indispose: indisposed, indisposes, indisposing, indisposition
+- indisposition: indispositions
+- predispose: predisposed, predisposes, predisposing, predisposition
+- predisposition: predispositions
+- redispose: redisposed, redisposes, redisposing, redisposition
+- redisposition: redispositions
 ### Examples
 - The figures show consumers really are "lovin' it", yet the concept is also ubiquitous - a familiar, disposable and repeatable experience.
 - Disposable incomes in the countryside are about one-third of those in big cities.